 5. The ‘Ben Franklin close’

 This one is a classic.
 Here’s how it works: The salesman draws a line down the middle of a piece of paper, listing reasons to buy the car on one side and reasons not to buy on the other side.
 This is a very common sales gimmick in the auto industry and elsewhere.

 Your strategy: The best way to defuse this tactic is to name it.
-Say, “That’s the Ben Franklin close,” Seidman says.
-“If you ever want an awkward moment with the salesperson, but it will also prevent the tactic from continuing.
+Say, “That’s the Ben Franklin close.”
+Doing so will likely create an awkward moment with the salesperson, but it will also prevent the tactic from continuing.

 6. The ‘alternative choice close’

 This tactic is one of the most popular, says Dan Seidman, CEO of consulting and sales-training firm Got Influence? and author of “The Ultimate Guide to Sales Training.”
 You’re offered a choice of two things, such as: “Would you prefer that model in blue or red?”

 Good car salespeople never ask yes or no questions, because they don’t want to give consumers a chance to say “no.” The salesman’s secret: Both choices are available.
 “In the car business, you sell what’s on the lot,” Seidman says.
 “A smart consumer might say, ‘I want to look at everything you have.’”

 If a salesperson tries to box you in with the alternate choice close, don’t take the bait.
 “You’re relaxed, you’re leisurely, you’re not ready to make a decision,” Seidman says.

 7. The trip to the back office

 The finance manager is one of the most skilled people at the dealership, says Bartlett, advising you to pile on a bundle of extras that you don’t need.
 Because you’re spending a lot of money on the car, you may be encouraged to buy interior stain protection, anti-theft devices, rustproofing and an extended warranty.